 Passports and Visas

 For US and UK travellers, your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required, but if your passport has less than 6 months validity remaining when you arrive in Canada it may take longer to pass through immigration control.
-The Canadian authorities have confirmed they will accept British passports extended by 12 months by British Embassies and Consulates under additional measures put in place in mid-2014.

 Electronic Travel Authorisation.